 A Narrative Guide through Undergraduate Composition Studies

-From these studies, three or four of your compositions will be selected to become your audition portfolio for acceptance to the concentration in composition.
+From compositions you produce during your first four semesters, you will select three or four of these to become your audition portfolio for acceptance to advanced studies in composition.
 This portfolio will provide evidence of your preparation to work in larger forms for a greater variety of instrumentations.
-Your portfolio will be reviewed at the time of your continuation exam (see music major requirements).
+Your portfolio must be submitted in time to be reviewed prior to your continuation exam in performance.

 Composition Studies (Graduate)

-Composition is available (by audition) as an area of study within two interdisciplinary programs: Interdisciplinary Electronic Arts Cluster (Interdisciplinary Graduate Studies) and Human-Computer Interaction.
+Composition is available (by audition) as an area of study within two interdisciplinary programs: Interdisciplinary Graduate Studies and Human-Computer Interaction.
 Students enroll in either 590C (acoustic composition) or 590I (electronic music).

-In addition to courses in composition, the ISU Music Department offers courses in creative digital music and computer music, in which composition plays a significant role.
+In addition to courses in composition, the ISU Music Department offers courses in creative digital music, sound synthesis for electronic music, and computer music programming, in which composition plays a significant role.
 An open-access 24-workstation lab provides software for notation (Sibelius/Finale), MIDI and audio sequencing (Pro Tools), audio editing/mixing (Audition, Pro Tools), and computer music programming (Max, Processing), along with an impressive suite of virtual instruments, all of which have direct application to music composition.
 See Music Technology.

 Frequently Asked Questions (Composition)

-Composition begins with improvision of some kind, either directly on an instrument or by means of pure imagination.
-But composition is different than improvisation in how it ultimately develops musical ideas, and discussion of such techniques is best done with reference to notated scores.
+Composition begins with improvisation of some kind, either directly on an instrument or by means of purely imaginative thought.
+But composition as taught in the Classical Music mode, is different in how it ultimately develops musical ideas outside of the real-time performance.
+It’s a technique that relies on communicating through notated scores.
 This is why a portfolio of compositions notated in musical score is a requirement to begin study in composition.
 I suggest that you notate your improvisations, and try to develop them in a set of variations.
 This will give you an idea of how your improvisations can become compositions of the kind emphasized in our degree program.

 I know that Finale and Sibelius music notation software is provided in the music computer lab.
 Am I required to use notation software, and in particular one or the other notation software, for composition?

-No. You do not need to use any computer technology to assist your process of composition.
-If you have good facility at the keyboard enough to play multiple parts from score, then you can bring in your work to composition classes this way, with a hand-written score.
+You are not required to use any computer technology to assist your process of composition.
+If you have good facility at the keyboard enough to play multiple parts from score, then you can bring in your work to composition classes this way, and play from a hand-written score.
 It is normal however to learn to be proficient with Finale or Sibelius, as this provides an aural model of your composition to play in class as well as to provide a much more facile way to prepare professional quality scores and parts quickly.